 How To Store Sugar Cookies

 These sugar cookies can easily be made ahead of time and stored for later– even after they have been decorated with royal icing!
-After placing cookies in an air-tight container or bag they can be stored in the refrigerator for 2 weeks and can be stored in the freezer for up to 6 months.
+After placing cookies in an airtight container or bag they can be stored in the refrigerator for 2 weeks and can be stored in the freezer for up to 6 months.
 Storage times are the same whether they are iced or not.
-If icing with royal icing before storing, just make sure the icing is completely dry.
+If icing with royal icing before storing, then just make sure the icing is completely dry.
 Allow to dry for 24 hours before storing.
-If you are wanting to frost the cookies with frosting, it is best to wait until the day of serving before adding the frosting.
+If you are wanting to frost the cookies with frosting, then it is best to wait until the day of serving before adding the frosting.
 Frosting doesn’t freeze as well as icing and the frosting is more likely to get smashed up in the process.

 More Cookie Recipes:

 - Sugar Cookies with Raspberry Cream Cheese Frosting

 - Firecracker Sugar Cookie Bars